Canaries, autism, and sensory overloadPosted: 06/07/2012

-Another thing: Dr. Herbert doesn’t assume that “no seizures” on an EEG means “no problem.”
-The consequences of brain waves that are “somewhere between ‘normal’ and ‘disease,’” she contends, could be “subtle but still important”–even if no seizures are triggered.
+Dr. Herbert does not assume that a finding of “no seizures” on an EEG means that visual stimuli are not affecting the brain’s normal electrical firing.
+The consequences of brain waves that are “somewhere between ‘normal’ and ‘disease,'” she contends, could be “subtle but still important”–even if no actual seizures are triggered.
 In other words, even mildly abnormal rhythms in the brain, which can be provoked in some individuals by exposure to visual overstimulation, may result in impaired neurological functioning.
 Even if your child has not been experiencing actual seizures, Dr. Herbert says these abnormal rhythms due to excessive sensory stimulation from visual media may actually affect the brain’s ability to process information.

 “…A lot of kids with autism might be having ‘gray zone’ electrical problems—too mild to meet the formal definition of seizures, but enough to interfere with their quality of life.”